theworkman/apple-sample-apps/README.md

 To get a good overview of the content of this repository, open the master branch on your *XCode Workspace* and take a look at both sub folders.
 For the complete applications, select the relevant sub folder and have a look at the README available for each individual app.

+Don't forget to check out our full [IOS/OSX SDK Documentation](https://developer.relayr.io/documents/Apple/Reference) for additional explanations about the available methods.

 Happy coding!